DenisovichDev/Minesweeper/README.md

 # Minesweeper
-Classic Minesweeper made in processing.py
+Minesweeper with processing.py as a contribution to a Coding Challenge